databrary/www/databrary/input/pages/resources/responsibilities/institutions.md

 The institution holds *authorized investigators* responsible for the conduct of *affiliates* they select.
 - accepts responsibility for its *authorized investigator*(s) actions related to the use of Databrary.

+Each party shall be responsible for its negligent acts or omissions and the negligent acts or omissions of its employees, officers, or director's, to the extent allowed by law.

 ## Data Contribution and Use